Customizable Pieces for an Organized Collection

 Yes, yes, there is.

 And if you have too much jewelry, it’s quite the catch 22.
-Like everything else in my life, I have amassed an impressive collection of jewelry over my lifetime because I get rid of very little.
+Like everything else, I have amassed an impressive collection of jewelry over my lifetime because I get rid of very little.

 Zero.
 None.
 Zip.
 Nada.